BCLibCoop/nnels-a11y-publishing/DropScripts/LangTag/LangTag.ReadMe.md

 ### attrsToMove

 List of attributes to move from body tag to html tag.
 Will normally include 2 names: lang, and xml:lang.

+Example:

+    attrsToMove = lang, xml:lang

 ### acceptFileNameExtensions